calaldees/teachingWorkshops/teacherTraining/assessment.md

 * Async - Read (10min)
     * [EEF Project: Embedding Formative Assessment](https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/embedding-formative-assessment/) EEFTrial 2018
-    * What are the 5 key formative assessment strategies suggested by this trial
+    * What are the 5 key formative assessment strategies suggested by this trial (read the _Full Project Description_; it's hidden!!)
         * We will be working on our own strategies for these points in the session

 TASK: